HellxDo/deseret-keyboard/README.md

 * X + U = 𐐍 (Ow)
 * X + O = 𐐦 (Oi)
 * X + Y = 𐐧 (Ew)

+the deseret script easily animates the addition process simply type in your favorite terminal `chmod u+x deseret.sh` and click on the file and your keyboard will automatically change to deseret.